jtrudeau/mcgillhackathon18/README.md

-# mcgillhackathon18
+# Introduction to Arduino: McGill Hackathon 2018
-Resources for Introduction to Arduino Workshop
+Resources for Introduction to Arduino Workshop.